vaishnkv/vaishnkv.github.io/hindalco.md

 ## Core Methodologies Used:

 * A single Model consist of
-  * Transformers with time based attention instead of position based.
+  * Transformers with time based attention instead of position-based.
   * Variational Autoencoder
   * Bidirectional RNN